Umami Pot

 Step 3

-Mix the sugar-water solution with the yuzu juice and grated yuzu zest in a sheet pan or similarly wide container.
-Then, place the pan in the freezer and let it chill for 90 minutes.
+Combine the sugar-water mixture with the yuzu juice and grated zest in a shallow container, such as a sheet pan.
+Place the container in the freezer and let it chill for about 90 minutes.

 yuzu sorbet_instruction-4